 Hi, my name is Matt.
 Welcome!

-Back in 2018, I discovered that between 33% & 50% of all food produced on this planet is wasted.
+I recently discovered that between 33% & 50% of all food produced on this planet is wasted.
 That’s between 1.2 & 2 trillion kilograms of wasted food every single year!
 No wonder we’ve created all these social & environmental problems for ourselves.

 That’s when I decided to launch “An Urban Harvester” on Instagram.
 Through my daily Urban Harvest photos in Copenhagen, my goal is to bring these Food “Waste” statistics to life!